TheLegendOfMataNui/SAGESharp/SAGESharp/LSS/readme.md

  **Builtin Members**
  Some names, which start with two underscores, are reserved for special use.
+ These members only succeed on array or color values, and so are not permitted on `this`, which can never be an array or color value.
  ```
  thing.__length // Gets array length
- thing.__append(anotherThing) // Appends to array
+ thing.__append(elementToAppend) // Appends to array, returns the input array, which has been mutated.
- thing.__removeat(someVariable * 3) // Removes the array element at the given index
+ thing.__removeat(index) // Removes the array element at the given index, returns the input array, which has been mutated.
- thing.__insertat(10 % otherVariable, thingToInsert) // Inserts the given element at the given index
+ thing.__insertat(index, elementToInsert) // Inserts the given element at the given index, returns the input array, which has been mutated.
  thing.__red // Get or set Red component of color primitive
  thing.__green // Get or set Green component of color primitive
  thing.__blue // Get or set Blue component of color primitive